How Long Does a Divorce Take?

 - How busy the courts are

 While you may have heard horror stories about divorces taking several years, this is extremely rare.
-Even if there are complicated financial or child care negotiations, the upper limit is around 18 months in most cases.
-This may seem like a long time, but it’s important to remember that the arrangements will affect your family in significant ways, so it’s important to get it right.
+Even if there are complicated financial or childcare negotiations, the upper limit is around 18 months in most cases.
+This may seem like a long time, but it’s important to remember that the arrangements will affect your family significantly, so it’s important to get it right.

 If you want to get divorced as quickly as possible, there are a few things you can do to speed up the process: